An algebraic geometric model of an action of the face monoid associated to a Kac-Moody group on its building: Projective spectra of graded algebras

-In this section we work out briefly the theory of spectra of homogeneous prime ideals of graded algebras as far as we will need it in this article.
-Proofs which are variants of the nongraded or $\Nn$-graded case are omitted.
+In this section we briefly work out the theory of spectra of homogeneous prime ideals of graded algebras as far as we will need it in the article.
+We call such spectra projective spectra for short.
+Proofs which are similar to the nongraded or the $\Nn$-graded case are omitted.
+These cases can be found in Chapter II, Section 1 - 3 of \cite{Ha}, and in detail in Chapter 2 of \cite{Li}.